Suspicious packages sent to Clintons, Obamas, CNN New York offices

 "The packages were immediately identified during routine mail screening procedures as potential explosive devices and were appropriately handled as such," the Secret Service said in a statement.
 "The protectees did not receive the packages nor were they at risk of receiving them."

-The Clintons weren't at their suburban residence when the package was intercepted, the Associated Press reported.
-Hillary Clinton was campaigning for Democrats in Florida, and Bill Clinton was at the family's Chappaqua, New York.

-The incidents come two days after an explosive device was found in the mailbox of a Bedford home owned by billionaire philanthropist and liberal political activist George Soros.
+Nick Merrill, a spokesman for Hillary Clinton, tweeted this morning that no suspicious package made it to her home.
+Clinton was campaigning for Democrats in Florida and wasn’t at the family’s suburban New York residence when a suspicious package addressed to her was seized by the Secret Service.

+“The FBI is working in coordination with our law enforcement partners to investigate the suspicious packages,” spokeswoman Lauren Hagee said of the Obama and Clinton incidents.

-A New York City police officer was stationed outside the Manhattan building the houses George Soros’ Open Society Foundation, but there was no evacuation there Wednesday morning.
+A New York City police officer was stationed outside the Manhattan building that houses George Soros’ Open Society Foundation, but there was no evacuation there Wednesday morning.

+Property managers at the New York City office building that houses the Clinton Foundation warned tenants about the suspicious package mailed to the Clinton home in the suburbs and said the office building at 1633 Broadway was cleared by the New York Police Department of any suspicious activity or devices.

 The White House on Wednesday condemned the attempted attacks.

+More: Explosive device found in mailbox of George Soros' home in New York

+More: CNN office evacuates while live on air after package intercepted at New York office

-"These terrorizing acts are despicable, and anyone responsible will be held accountable to the fullest extent of the law," Press Secretary Sarah Sanders said.
+"These terrorizing acts are despicable, and anyone responsible will be held accountable to the fullest extent of the law," press secretary Sarah Sanders said in a statement.
 "The United States Secret Service and other law enforcement agencies are investigating and will take all appropriate actions to protect anyone threatened by these cowards."

 The packages come just weeks after suspicious envelopes were sent to President Donald Trump and top military leaders, some of which contained the natural ingredients used to make the deadly poison ricin.
 Federal authorities arrested a U.S. Navy veteran in Utah.